MahraibFatima/Hangman_2.0/README.md

 ## Abstract

-This is an advanced GUI-based Hangman game built as an enhancement to the earlier [CLI-based Hangman project](https://github.com/MahraibFatima/HangMan).
+This is an advanced GUI-based HangmanGame game built as an enhancement to the earlier [CLI-based HangmanGame project](https://github.com/MahraibFatima/HangMan).
 The game introduces a visually engaging user interface, making it more interactive and enjoyable for players.
 Players can guess letters to complete a hidden word, with each incorrect guess resulting in a visual update to the hangman drawing.